-Her focus on the future contributes to the topics Dana speaks on, and she is often asked to cover emerging techniques because her agency is committed to pushing for better opportunities for its clients.
+Her focus on the future contributes to the topics Dana speaks on, and she is often asked to cover emerging techniques because her digital marketing agency is committed to pushing for better opportunities for its clients.
 This commitment means that Dana always has new tests and experiments to incorporate into talks and presentations.
 Dana was also nominated as “SEO Speaker of the Year” in 2018, by Search Engine Land.

-Dana lives on the unceded territory of the Sc’ianew First Nation near Victoria, BC with her wife and three cats (who have 2.5 tails between them).
+Dana lives on the unceded territory of the Sc’ianew First Nation near Victoria, BC with her wife and two cats (who have 1.5 tails between them).
 In her spare time, she yells at football players — especially the Hamilton Tiger-Cats.